 My health issues started in July of 2012 when I had a seizure while I was working at the computer.
 I noticed a strange visual phenomenon, almost like a pin point of light, stuck in the center of my visual field, and I immediately became disoriented and nauseous.
 The next thing I remember is being found by my wife in a state of confusion and bleeding from my mouth.
 Later that evening in the ER, doctors would confirm that I had experienced a tonic-clonic seizure.
 I’d also dislocated my shoulder and had bitten my tongue so hard that a grape sized hematoma had formed which prevented me from speaking and eating solid foods for about two weeks.

 An MRI of my brain done at the time showed a tiny spot in my visual cortex.
 Within 3 months the spot had grown considerably and a lumbar puncture was ordered which came back normal.
-I was then sent to a neurosurgeon who suggested that I undergo a biopsy, which took place on Feb 20 1013, just before my 38th birthday.
+I was then sent to a neurosurgeon who suggested that I undergo a brain biopsy, which took place on Feb 20 1013, just before my 38th birthday.

 Samples from my biopsy were sent to two different labs for analysis.
 One lab reported that they detected astrocytes, which are cells that suggested early stage astrocytoma.
 The second lab only detected inflammation and scar tissue.
 Immediately after the biopsy I was started on a low dose (2mg a day) of a steroid called Decadron.
 Because the two labs that analyzed my tissue sample had conflicting results, a second “open” biopsy was recommended where a larger tissue sample could be taken for study.
-T

 This second biopsy, performed on April 8 2013, also showed nothing but inflammation and scaring.
 It was at this point that I suggested to one of my doctors that permanent trap door in my skull may be necessary.
 I continued on the steroid for three months and follow-up MRI scans showed that the lesions on my brain had mostly cleared up except for one tiny spot.
 This was a surprise to my doctors.

 I was then taken off of the steroid and monitored via MRI to see if these lesions came back, which they did, along with more seizures.
 As time went by, I started noticing strange visual phenomena.
 Transparent geometric shapes appeared in my field of view along with hazy or blurry vision, floating objects that looked like confetti.
 As more time progressed, the visual problems became more extreme and terrifying.
 I was taken to the ER one morning in late September 2013 in a terrible state of panic and fear.
 People looked like boxy robots to me, their heads were bent at unnatural angles and they moved and floated as if they were hovering.
 The doctors at this particular ER had no idea what to do with me and believed I was having some sort of psychotic episode when blood and urine tests showed that I had no illicit drugs in my system.
 I’m grateful that these extreme hallucinations only lasted for two days but those two days, were the most terrifying and scary of my life.